Privacy Policy

 Third parties

 I use a small number of trusted third-party services (such as video-calling platforms or email providers) to support my work.
 These services are chosen for their compliance with UK GDPR and their approach to data security.
 They are only given access to personal data where necessary and are required to handle it appropriately.
 I do not allow third-party providers to use your data for marketing purposes.
+A primary third-party provider I use is Kiku (practice management system), which securely stores client records on my behalf.
 Some third-party services I use may process data outside the UK.
 Where this occurs, appropriate safeguards are in place to ensure your data remains protected in line with UK GDPR.

 Your rights